AstroFloyd/man-pages-fortran/README.md

 Man pages for the Fortran language

-The description of the Fortran language in these manpages has been taken from the GNU Fortran Compiler documentation (https://gcc.gnu.org/onlinedocs/gcc-5.3.0/gfortran/).
+The description of the Fortran language in these man pages has been taken from the [GNU Fortran Compiler documentation](https://gcc.gnu.org/onlinedocs/gcc-5.3.0/gfortran/).
 They contain elements that follow the Fortran standard, and elements that are GNU extentions.
-This standard is indicated in the detailed man pages for each procedure.
+This standard is indicated in the detailed man page for each procedure.
 The Free Software Foundation, Inc. is the copyright holder of this documentation (see copyright statement below).
-The documentation was converted from HTML to man-page format by AstroFloyd (http://astrofloyd.org).
+The documentation was converted from HTML to man-page format by [AstroFloyd](http://astrofloyd.org).

+Man-pages-fortran is available in [Arch Linux](https://aur.archlinux.org/packages/man-pages-fortran/) and [Gentoo Linux](https://gitweb.gentoo.org/user/AstroFloyd.git/tree/sys-apps/man-pages-fortran).

+---

 Copyright (C) 1999-2015 Free Software Foundation, Inc.